Here are some of the things that I'm proud of, roughly in chronological order (newest first).

 This was a group project for university to build an assistive robot.
 We chose to build a robot targeted at disabled chess players.
 The robot had an accessible web interface for players to input moves, and would move the pieces on a physical board.
 I was mostly responsible for the Python backend server that maintained state and interfaced between the web-app and the robot itself.
 The repositories are available under the deeper-blue GitHub organisation.

 Shazam released a paper in 2003 on how their algorithm worked.
 Shazam is fascinating to me and so I set out trying to replicate the paper's algorithm in Python.
-I never quite finished the project, but I gave a talk on it at EuroPython 2016.
+I gave a talk on the project at EuroPython 2016.
+I also published an explanation on how it works.